ryan-allan/SDK/1.0/documentation/README.md

 <strong>To store a Postback:</strong> You must configure the proper parameters and pass it to the storePostback function [(See Examples Below)](#PostbackStore).
 The method will return true if it was completed
 or false if it failed to make the connection.
-<strong>Note:</strong> The storePostback function utilizes mysqli() functions to manipulate the database.
+<strong>Note:</strong> The storePostback function utilizes mysqli() or pg functions to manipulate the database based on the SQL type you have set.

 <h6>The following examples work in conjunction with these files for optimal understanding of the SDK functionalities:</h6>
 <ul>